Mallig/airport_challenge_2_electric_boogaloo/README.md

 > require './lib/aeroplane'
 ```

-After creating an airport and plane the plane can be landed at the airport
+After creating an airport and plane the plane can land and take off from the airport

 ```
 > plane.land(airport)